NovaSquirrel/HexQuest/README.md

  * Separate tabs for pages, where you can just type into them without typing "p name=text"
  * See your previous conversation with someone when you page them
  * Shortcut to speed up whispering to people
+ * Set specific words to be highlighted in a different color

 ## Features
 Each can be enabled or disabled with `/hquest feature_name on/off`